Nature, Unfiltered: The Cliff Succulent

 Nature, Unfiltered: The Turtle at Rest

 While visiting Lake Shrine, a turtle rests on a sun-warmed rock, unmoved by the gentle activity around it.
 Koi glide past, birds gather nearby, and visitors come and go.
 The turtle remains.
-A Nature, Unfiltered reflection on calm that doesn’t require retreat.

 An Afternoon at the Lake Shrine